heyPrakash/Gain.Ai/README.md

-# Gain
+# Cortex Fit

-This is a NextJS starter for Gain, an AI-powered fitness application.
+This is a NextJS starter for Cortex Fit, an AI-powered fitness application.

 To get started, take a look at src/app/page.tsx.